JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 )
 ```

 Where `id` is a `String` that is the name of what the `Node` stands for (could be cities in a transportation network, users in a social network, etc.).
-Let's contruct a list of `Node`s to use in the remainder of the tutorial:
+Let's construct a list of `Node`s to use in the remainder of the tutorial:

 ```julia
 # The constructor for nodes (which are immutable) only requires a name (`id`) for the node